spamegg1/spamegg1.github.io/tarski's-world/README.md

 since `import`s at the top of a file tell programmers where things come from.

 One limitation I found is that `export`s don't work with packages and with Java stuff.
-If we try to export a package Scala actually gives us an error:
+If we try to export a package Scala gives us an error: "Implementation restriction".
-"Implementation restriction".
 So it makes logical sense, but is restricted for reasons.
 There are ways around it, like wrapping things with `object`s and then exporting that.
 But that defeats the purpose, so I'll live with one or two `import`s.